 Picnic lunch in the almond groves.
 To-night we stay in the attractive hotel Alqueria de Morayma situated in the orchards above the river Cadiar.

-Our final day of the trek we return to the village of Bubion, a long climb for
+Our final day of the trek we return to the village of Bubion, a long climb for the horses.

-	the horses.

-	Crossing the river Guadalefao we follow a steep bridle path west to the villages

-	Lobras and Timar.
-From here the route follows a small local road for

-	approximately 7 kilometres.
-Afterwards beginning a descent into the spectacular

-	gorge of Trevelez.
+Crossing the river Guadalefao we follow a steep bridle path west to the villages Lobras and Timar.
+From here the route follows a small local road for approximately 7 kilometers.
+Afterwards beginning a descent into the spectacular gorge of Trevelez.